rupatel/zillow-price-prediction/README.md

     https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-proxy.html

-6) Create your s3 bucket, inside the bucket you may create a dataset folder in which you place your zillow's dataset files: properties_2017.csv,train_2016_v2.csv and train_2017.csv.
+6) Create your s3 bucket, inside the bucket you may create a dataset folder in which you place your Zillow's dataset files: properties_2017.csv, train_2016_v2.csv and train_2017.csv.

-7) You would like to refer below link to access spark history server and various Web UI
+7) You would like to refer below link to access spark history server and various Web UI:
     https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-web-interfaces.html

 8) Configure your AWS credentials: